nisan-tagar/buxfer-ts-client/README.md

 ## Roadmap
 - Support automatic paginator to retrieve more than 100 transactions at a time by the client getter signatures
+- Support status update transactions using the POST transaction_edit API
 - Build on [moneyman](https://github.com/daniel-hauser/moneyman) application.

 ---